CodeSaviour/OpenZone/readme.md

 ## Overview

-The `OpenZone` module is a Lua module for Roblox that facilitates the creation and generation of mining zones.
+The `OpenZone` module is a Lua module for Roblox that facilitates the creation and generation of 3D grid zones.
 This module allows for the dynamic generation of 3D grids of parts within a defined zone in the Roblox game environment.

 ## Installation